marcelm/cutadapt/README.md

 about the found adapters is written to the given file.
 The output is a tab-separated text file.
 Each line corresponds to one read of the input file.
 The columns are:
-* Read name
+1. Read name
-* Number of errors
+2. Number of errors
-* 0-based start coordinate of the adapter match
+3. 0-based start coordinate of the adapter match
-* 0-based end coordinate of the adapter match
+4. 0-based end coordinate of the adapter match
-* Sequence of the read before the adapter match
+5. Sequence of the read before the adapter match
-* Sequence of the read that was matched to the adapter
+6. Sequence of the read that was matched to the adapter
-* Sequence of the read after the adapter match
+7. Sequence of the read after the adapter match
+8. Name of the found adapter.

-The concatenation of the last three fields yields the full read sequence.
+The concatenation of the fields 5-6 yields the full read sequence.
+The adapter name that should be used in column 8 can be given by writing `-a name=sequence` instead of just `-a sequence`.
+Adapters without a name are numbered starting from 1.

 If no adapter was found, the format is as follows:
 * Read name